jbierowiec/Data-Structures-Final-Project/README.md

         - If it has higher priority than the top of stack, push operator onstack
         - Else pop the operator from the stack and output it, repeat
     * If it is a closing parenthesis, pop operators from the stack and output themuntil an opening parenthesis is encountered.
 Pop and discard the openingparenthesis
-1. If there are more inputs, go to step 2, else unstack the remaining operators tooutput
+1. If there are more inputs, go to step 2, else unstack the remaining operators to output

+The base idea for the algorithm to evaluate postfix expression (with stack) is the following:

+1. Scan the given postfix expression from left to right
+1. For each token in the input postfix expression
+    * if the token is an operand
+        - push it (its value) onto the stack
+    * else if the token is an operator
+        - operand2 = the element popped from the top of the stack
+        - operand1 = the element popped from the top of the stack
+        - compute operand1 operator operand2
+        - push result onto the stack
+1. return top of the stack as a result